The Shocking Murder Case of Candace Hiltz

 Dolores stated they took only fifteen items form the family home, including a small piece of carpet and a piece of panelling.
 She was more shocked because Officers Dodd and Briscoe weren't rookie investigators.
 They should have known that anything left behind could be vital to the case.
 Dolores and her sons decided to gather up the evidence, logged it and photographed it all.
 Dolores went down to the Sheriff's station but didn't get to talk to anybody.
 A little later, Deputy Briscoe came to their home with a search warrant and took the evidence the family had collected.

 The Sheriff's department issued a statement saying they were looking for James and warned the public that he may be armed.
 They found James three day after Candace's murder.
 Despite their ongoing case against James, he was charged with first and second degree theft and trespassing.
 According to the Sheriff's department, James had broken into a house and stole hatchets and flashlights and he was held on a $500,000 bond at Fremont County jail.
 James had never actually been charged with anything to do with Candace's murder case however, he still appears to be at the top of the Sheriff's department suspect list.
-He was not found guilt by reason of insanity and was instead sent to Colorado Mental Health Institute.
+He was found not guilty by reason of insanity and was instead sent to Colorado Mental Health Institute.

 The eleven page autopsy when released, showed that Candace was brutally murdered with malicious intent.
 Dolores, had two major problems with the autopsy.
 The first being when it came to the crime scene investigation part of the autopsy.
 In the autopsy, it said Candace's boyfriend actually entered the house and saw that the baby was alone so he took the baby outside to his wife.
 Then he went back inside and saw that Candace was unresponsive.
-Dolores states that Candace did not have a boyfriend and that she was in face the person to find Candace herself.
+Dolores states that Candace did not have a boyfriend and that she was in fact the person to find Candace herself.
 The second problem she had was that she believed Candace had only been shot with two separate guns not three.
 In the autopsy it said that Candace was shot was a shotgun, a medium caliber and a small caliber handgun.
 Dolores says that when her and her sons were picking up the evidence left behind, they only found shell casings from two guns, a shotgun and a 22 caliber.

 Five months after Candace's death, Dolores filed a complaint at Colorado's Attorney General's office as she believed the case was not conducted correctly.
 She even showed the pictures she had taken of the evidence with her sons, as proof that the case was mishandled.